RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

   * Most *user-compiled code* will need to be rebuilt.
   * *Some conda environments* may need to be rebuilt to work properly with new system libraries.
   * A few older applications simply will not build on EL8 and will be removed.
-  * The planned updates and sunset of RCIC-installed applications are TODO <</hpc3/modules-update.txt#,available online.>>
+  * The planned updates and sunset of RCIC-installed applications are :ref:`software updates`.

 **FAQ**